andrewtsun25/djin-next/README.md

-This is Drew Tsun's personal website coded using [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is Drew Tsun's personal website coded using [Next.js](https://nextjs.org/), bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 The app uses the [Material UI](https://mui.com/) component library and is styled using [Emotion](https://emotion.sh/).
 Data is fetched from [Firestore](https://firebase.google.com/docs/firestore) with assets stored in [Firebase Cloud Storage](https://firebase.google.com/docs/storage).
-In the future, we plan to migrate data to [DynamoDB](https://aws.amazon.com/dynamodb/) and store assets in [S3](https://aws.amazon.com/s3/).
+In the future, I plan to migrate data to [DynamoDB](https://aws.amazon.com/dynamodb/) and store assets in [S3](https://aws.amazon.com/s3/).

 # Local Development

-If you haven't installed dependencies yet, you can install them with `yarn install`.
+Dependencies should first be installed with `yarn install`.

-You can then run the development server ([next dev docs](https://nextjs.org/docs/pages/api-reference/next-cli#development))
+The development server ([next dev docs](https://nextjs.org/docs/pages/api-reference/next-cli#development)) can be started with

 ```bash
 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with a web browser to see the result.

 # Production Deployment

-We use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) to deploy this site
+The [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) is used to deploy this site
 ([Next.js deployment documentation](https://nextjs.org/docs/deployment)).

-The Vercel Platform normally creates a production build for us, but sometimes, we can also replicate creation of a production build locally.
-We can do this by building the Next.js site locally ([next build docs](https://nextjs.org/docs/pages/api-reference/next-cli#build))
+The Vercel Platform normally creates a production build, but sometimes, a production build might need to be replicated locally.
+This can be done by building the Next.js site locally ([next build docs](https://nextjs.org/docs/pages/api-reference/next-cli#build))

 ```bash
 yarn build
 ```

-and starting the build we just created ([next start docs](https://nextjs.org/docs/pages/api-reference/next-cli#production))
+and starting the build that was just created ([next start docs](https://nextjs.org/docs/pages/api-reference/next-cli#production))

 ```bash
 yarn start
 ```

-Ignored build steps for Vercel deployments can be configured via `vercel_ignored_build_step.sh` ([ignored build step docs](https://vercel.com/docs/projects/overview#ignored-build-step)).
+Ignored build steps for Vercel deployments can be configured in `vercel_ignored_build_step.sh` ([ignored build step docs](https://vercel.com/docs/projects/overview#ignored-build-step)).

 # Testing

-To assert the functionality of this application, we will use [Jest](https://jestjs.io/) to perform unit testing, testing Next.js components via [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
+To assert the functionality of this application, [Jest](https://jestjs.io/) is used to perform unit testing, testing Next.js components via the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
 Test files can be created via creating `<component-name>.test.ts(x)` files.

-You can run a test server that watches for changed tests via:
+A test server that watches for changed tests can be started via:

 ```bash
 yarn test